TauferLab/ANACIN-X/README.md

 ## Running ANACIN-X:

-Use the 'comm_pattern_analysis.sh' script to generate traces of a selected communication pattern and perform analysis on the event graphs:
+Use the 'comm_pattern_analysis.sh' script to generate traces of a selected communication pattern and perform analysis on the event graphs.
+Make sure that the system you're running on supports the inputs you provide from the options below.:

 The following command line switches can be used to define parameters for your job submission:
 * -p        : Defines the size of the mpi communicator